Topic, How to create a new level + tips and tricks

 Tips:Bosses, if they fit with the theme, most of the time bring more fun to a level.

-Try to avoid putting more than a certain amount of stick balls to the player.
+Try to avoid putting more than a certain amount of sticky balls to the player.

-Change of grids to add more shap to the level.
+Change the grid to add more details to the shapes.

 Path for mouse

-In the editor all tiles look as big, but in gameplay they don't.
+In the editor all tiles look the same size, but in the actual level they don't.

 The biggest problem is with spinners that can unintentionally make checkpoints inaccessible.